rusthon/Rusthon/examples/javascript_webworkers_advanced.md

 Webworker Syntax
 --------------------------

-The Javascript backend uses some syntax inspired by Golang to simplify using WebSockets.
-Below the class `Worker` must define a `send` method that takes a message and returns something to the main thread.
+The class `WorkerX` defines a `send` method that takes a message and returns something to the main thread.
+Spawn is used to create two instances of `WorkerX`, these become the channels for passing data and messages.

+The control loop `select:` allows you to select from multiple channels at once for reading data, this syntax is inspired by the Golang [select statement](http://golangtutorials.blogspot.com/2011/06/channels-in-go-range-and-select.html)

+Methods and attributes can be accessed on the channel by copying the data into the main thread, this is done with `a = <- worker.somemethod()` for methods and `a = <- worker.x` for attributes.

+Functions declared inside the webworker can be called from the main thread by: `a = <- somefunction()`

 @myscript
 ```rusthon